-Homework is a natural extension of what we do in class and it will often consist of review and consolidation of class work, reading or learning or going out to find out something.
+Homework is a natural extension of what we do in class and it will often consist of review and consolidation of class work, reading or learning or going to find something out.

-Extra Curricular
+Extra-Curricular

-There may be external speakers visit to lecture on relevant topics at key points in the course.
+There may be external speaker visits, who will lecture on relevant topics at key points in the course.